-At the end of 2015 and 2016, neither the members of the Board of Directors nor companies under their control held any shares or any rights relating to shares in any company within Finnair Group.
+At the end of 2016 and 2017, neither the members of the Board of Directors nor any companies under their control held any shares or any rights relating to shares in any company within Finnair Group.

-Members of the Board in 2015 and their attendance in Board and Committee meetings
+Members of the Board in 2017 and their attendance in Board and Committee meetings

-In 2016, the Board met 8 times.
-In addition, the Board made per capsulam decisions 6 times during the year.
-See the table below for information on the Board members' participation in the meetings.
+In 2017, the Board had 9 planned and 5 extraordinary meetings.
+See the table at right for information on the Board members' participation in the meetings.

-The Board's work in 2016
+The Board's work in 2017